jasoncmitchell/hompage-blogdown/content/home/about.md

 Jason is the library assistant for electronic resources working in the [Acquisitions and Collection Development Department](//library.lmu.edu/) at Loyola Marymount University.

-My work focuses on the maintance of all electronic resources (monographs, databases, and steaming media).
+My work focuses on the record load and maintance of all electronic resources (monographs, databases, and steaming media).
 To that end, any coding provided here has been learned through on-the-job usage and is shared for the purpose of helping others with similar needs.
 Public projects shared on this site (without a login creditial) can be forked and used at other institutions without attribution.